francoisgeorgy/web-midi-lab/webmidi-events-redux/README.md

 More info: https://stackoverflow.com/questions/30626030/can-you-force-a-react-component-to-rerender-without-calling-setstate

 ## Redux

 http://jilles.me/react-redux-and-react-redux/

+If we do not save the midi inputs/outputs in the state, then the associated components (e.g. Ports) will not rerender when the list change in WebMidi.
+So, instead of storing only the _connected_ (the one we listen to) input in the state, we will "mirror" the WebMidi inputs/outputs arrays.
+That is, we will update the state each time a connect or disconnect event is received.

 We will save the following global state in Redux:

-- connected inputs with, for each:
+- available ports with, for each:
+    - type : input / output
+    - ignore : boolean  (we consider any port active by default)
-    - input ID : String
+    - ID : String
-    - channel : number or "all"
+    - channel(s) : number(s) or "all"
-    - types : array of String
+    - msg types : array of String

 - events

 We store events so we can have components displaying only some kind of events.
 Having only a global state in redux store simplify the implementation.